framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ```

 ## Fix Shadow Banding in the Trilogy
-In `BioEngine.ini` locate `SystemSettings` and add or change the follwing lines:
+In `BioEngine.ini` locate `SystemSettings` and add or change the following lines:
 ```
 bEnableVSMShadows=True
 bEnableBranchingPCFShadows=False